ue bot icon

 July 24, 2013

-Here are a few basic truths abut business to help ensure your success:
+Here are a few basic truths about business to help ensure your success:

 You are also only ever as good as your people.
-Hiring competent people who are a good fit with your culture is critical to any business.
-So much time is wasted on people-related issues that it is mind-boggling.
+Hiring competent individuals who are a good cultural fit is crucial to any business.
+A significant amount of time is wasted on people-related issues, which is mind-boggling.
 As the saying goes, “one rotten apple can spoil the barrel.”
-I’ve watched many business owners suffer because of their inability to effectively deal with a bad hire or promotion decision.
-I don’t care how good your business strategy or product/service is, without the right people with the right attitude in the right roles, you are destined to achieve less than stellar business results.
+I’ve witnessed many business owners suffer due to their inability to effectively manage a bad hire or promotion decision.
+I don’t care how good your business strategy or product/service is; without the right people with the right attitude in the right roles, you are destined to achieve less-than-stellar business results.
 You may survive, but it is doubtful you will thrive.
 You’ll also have a lot less fun in the process.

-Lastly, the customer may not always be right but without him/her you wouldn’t be in business.
+Lastly, the customer may not always be right, but without him/her, you wouldn’t be in business.
 Having an adversarial or disconnected relationship with your customers makes no sense.
-Satisfied customers will buy more from you and tend to refer other customers – dissatisfied customers do not.
+Satisfied customers are more likely to make repeat purchases and tend to refer other customers.
+Dissatisfied customers rarely do either.
 When you decide to start your own company, you are making a conscious decision to serve others who already have an abundance of choices.
 I read a fortune cookie once that said, “Happy customers equal happy owner.”
 I couldn’t agree more.

-In summary, get the basic business math right, don’t become too reliant on debt, make good people decisions, commit to high-quality customer service, and good things will happen…
+In summary, get the basic business math right, avoid becoming too reliant on debt, make informed personnel decisions, and commit to delivering high-quality customer service; good things will happen.